check-spelling/zephyr/samples/basic/blinky/README.rst

 - See :zephyr_file:`include/zephyr/dt-bindings/gpio/gpio.h` for the flags you can use in devicetree.

-- If the LED is built in to your board hardware, the alias should be defined in your :ref:`BOARD.dts file <devicetree-in-out-files>`.
+- If the LED is built into your board hardware, the alias should be defined in your :ref:`BOARD.dts file <devicetree-in-out-files>`.
 Otherwise, you can define one in a :ref:`devicetree overlay <set-devicetree-overlays>`.